stuycs-gh-classrooms/nxtm-p03-pd10-very-nice/README.md

 ### Custom Force Formula
 What is the formula for your force?
 Including descriptions/definitions for the symbols.
-(You may include a picture of the formula if it is not easily typed.) f = log(s_a - s_b)/d * ab * p f is the force exerted on orb b s_a is the bsize of orb a s_b is the bsize of orb b d is the distance between orb a and orb b ab is the normalized vector between orb a and orb b
+(You may include a picture of the formula if it is not easily typed.) f = s_a - s_b/d * ab * p f is the force exerted on orb b s_a is the bsize of orb a s_b is the bsize of orb b d is the distance between orb a and orb b ab is the normalized vector between orb a and orb b p is a constant that will be used to change the magnitude of the force, it will be 2, and then for each orb that exists, 0.1 will be subtracted from it
 ### Custom Force Breakdown
 - What information that is already present in the `Orb` or `OrbNode` classes does this force use?
   - The PVector center
   - The bsize values

 - Does this force require any new constants, if so what are they and what values will you try initially?
-  - Possibly, a scaling constant may be needed to keep the force stable and prevent extreme values, log may prevent some extreme values so k will equal 1 initially until tuning is necessary.
+  - Possibly, a scaling constant may be needed to keep the force stable and prevent extreme values, it will depend on the number of orbs currently present, scaling down, as orbs are removed.

 - Does this force require any new information to be added to the `Orb` class?
 If so, what is it and what data type will you use?
   - All necessary values are in Orb already or can be calculated using values in Orb